jessicahuynh/discoverdeis/readme.md

 # Discover Deis

-This is an independent study under Prof. Tim Hickey, meant to improve the Discover Deis app that was originally done for the 2015 summer JBS.
+This is an independent study under Prof. Tim Hickey, meant to improve the Discover Deis app that was originally done for the 2015 summer JBS in Voice, Mobile, and Web Application Development.

 ## Independent study members
+The original team members were Jessica Huynh, Tianci Zhong, and Ziyu Qiu.

 ### Main members
-* Jessica Huynh
+* Jessica Huynh '16
-* Ziyu Qiu
+* Ziyu Qiu '18
-* Limin Wang
+* Limin Wang '16
-* Dewar Tan
+* Dewar Tan MA'16
-* Jane Kwon
+* Jane Kwon '16

 ### Help
 * Chi Zhang